QuantEcon/lecture-source-jl/source/rst/dynamic_programming/mccall_model.rst

-To implement our algorithm, let's have a look at the sequence of approximate value functions that this fixed point algorithm generates
+To implement our algorithm, let's have a look at the sequence of approximate value functions that this fixed point algorithm generates.

-Default parameter values are embedded in the function
+Default parameter values are embedded in the function.

 Our initial guess :math:`v` is the value of accepting at every given wage